Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: SelectionGAN

 We follow the optimization method in~\cite{goodfellow2014generative} to optimize the proposed SelectionGAN, i.e., one gradient descent step on discriminator and generators alternately.
 We first train $G_i$, $G_s$, $G_m$, $G_a$ with $D$ fixed, and then train $D$ with $G_i$, $G_s$, $G_m$, $G_a$ fixed.
 The proposed SelectionGAN is trained and optimized in an end-to-end fashion.
 We employ Adam \cite{kingma2014adam} with momentum terms $\beta_1{=}0.5$ and $\beta_2{=}0.999$ as our solver.
 In our experiments, we set $\lambda_{tv}$=$1e{-}6$, $\lambda_1{=}100$, $\lambda_2{=}1$, $\lambda_3{=}200$ and $\lambda_4{=}2$ in Eq.~\eqref{eqn:all}, and $\lambda{=}4$ in Eq.~\eqref{eq:adv}.
 The number of attention channels $N$ in Eq.~\eqref{eqn:attention} is set to 10.
-The proposed SelectionGAN is implemented in PyTorch.